chris44f/test-codes/README.md

 ##### Challenge 1

-* Go to assets/html folder and recreate this inside the html.index folder
+* Go to assets/html folder and recreate this inside `index.html` file inside the `/html` folder